Thank you for your comments, questions, and conversations. Phase 2 engagement ran from March 20 - April 21, 2025, and is now closed.

 Phase 1, round 2 will seek public feedback on preliminary concept designs.
 This is scheduled for Spring 2025.

-Phase 1, round 3 will occur in Summer 2025 with the presentation of the Big Marlborough Park Master Plan.
+Phase 1, round 3 will occur in Fall 2025 with the presentation of the Big Marlborough Park Master Plan.

 Google map image of Big Marlborough Park.
 It shows the green space, several ball diamonds, and surrounding buildings (schools and community centre).